-The total enrollments between the brick and mortar and the virtual school should equal a full day.
-Students may not simultaneously be placed in the same course concurrently at a district high school and at MDVS/FLVS/K12.
+A student's total enrollments between the brick and mortar and the virtual school should equal a full-time enrollment.
+Students may not simultaneously be enrolled in the same course (concurrent course codes) a brick and mortar school and with a virtual instruction program (MDVS/K12/VLL/APEX/FLVS).